Männerbund

 The Männerbund (German: 'alliance of men') refers to the theoretical Proto-Indo-European brotherhood of warriors in which unmarried young males served for several years, as a rite of passage into manhood, before their full integration into society.

-Scholars such as Kim McCone and Gerhard Meiser have theorized the existence of the Männerbund based on later Indo-European traditions and myths that feature links between landless young males, perceived as an age-class not yet fully integrated into the community of the married men; their service in war-bands sent away for part of the year in the wild, then defending the host society for the rest of the year; their mystical self-identification with wolves and dogs as symbols of death, lawlessness, and warrior fury; and the idea of a liminality between vulnerability and death on one side, and youth and adulthood on the other side.
+Scholars such as Kim McCone (1987) and Gerhard Meiser (2002) have theorised the existence of the Männerbund based on later Indo-European traditions and myths that feature links between landless young males, perceived as an age-class not yet fully integrated into the community of the married men; their service in war-bands sent away for part of the year in the wild, then defending the host society for the rest of the year; their mystical self-identification with wolves and dogs as symbols of death, lawlessness, and warrior fury; and the idea of a liminality between vulnerability and death on one side, and youth and adulthood on the other side.

-Name and etymology
+Historiography

 Terminology

 In Indo-European studies, the modern German term Männerbund (literally 'alliance of men') has been traditionally used to refer to the concept.
-The term was first coined by German academics in the early 20th century to refer to a type of war-band among the Germanic peoples, and later adopted by international scholars to describe similar groups in other cultures, particularly within Indo-European traditions.
+The term was first coined by German academics in the early 20th century to refer to a type of war-band among the Germanic peoples, and was later adopted by international scholars to describe similar groups in other cultures, particularly within Indo-European traditions.

-Some writers, including Harry Falk, Jan N. Bremmer and Stefan Zimmer, argue that it can be misleading since these war-bands were made up of adolescent males, not grown-up men.
-Other terms like Bruderschaft ('fraternity, brotherhood'), Jugendbünde ('youth group') or Jungmannschaft ('young [group of] men') have been proposed as preferable alternatives.
+Some writers, including Harry Falk, Jan N. Bremmer and Stefan Zimmer, argue that it can be misleading since the war-bands used in reconstructions were made up of adolescent males, not grown-up men.
+Other terms have been proposed as preferable alternatives, including Bruderschaft ('fraternity, brotherhood'), Jugendbünde ('youth group'), Jungmannschaft ('young [group of] men'), and 'black youths'.